 Wrongful termination laws refer to getting fired from a job for an illegal reason.
 It could be an employer who fires the employee because that person was complaining about safety concerns or discrimination, or it could be an employer who fires an employee because the employee was exercising a legal right.
-If an employer discriminates against an employee and firing him or her because of disability, race, color, religion or the like, this is wrongful termination.
+If an employer discriminates against an employee and fires him or her because of disability, race, color, religion, or the like, this is wrongful termination.

 Wrongful Termination Law for Medical Providers